Masterz69/hubitat-mqtt-link/README.md

 The MQTT Link project builds upon the methods established in the prior works by refactoring the Driver code to utilize the built-in Hubitat MQTT client and to make improvements to the App code.

-A big thanks to stjohnjohnson, jeubanks and those to blazed the trails to make this project possible.
+A big thanks to mydevbox, stjohnjohnson, jeubanks and those to blazed the trails to make this project possible.

 ## MQTT